 Technology Provider Jacobi delivers enhanced digital tooling to LGIM

-BRISBANE, Australia, Feb.
-15, 2023 /PRNewswire/ -- Jacobi Strategies (Jacobi) has been selected to enhance the analytics and digital tools provided to Legal & General Investment Management's (LGIM) delegated solutions clients.
+SAN FRANCISCO, Feb.
+15, 2023 /CNW/ -- Jacobi Strategies (Jacobi) has been selected to enhance the analytics and digital tools provided to Legal & General Investment Management's (LGIM) delegated solutions clients.

 Jacobi will deliver on-demand and highly-detailed analytics on portfolios enabling LGIM to integrate their own models, data and intellectual property in a private deployment of the Jacobi software.
 Jacobi's technology will complement a mix of LGIM's in-house systems.